ryzom/ryzomcore_graphics/README.md

 **Q**: Who should I give attribution to, and where should this attribution be placed?

 **A**: You must give credit to the copyright holders and authors.
 Relevant parties are listed above.
+It may be placed anywhere appropriate for the medium in question, for example in the credits of a game.